Open Now

 Quickly plunge straight down over the drain several times in smooth motions without breaking the cup rim seal against the surface to build force.
 Then, remain with the cup pressed down fully into the opening and give the entire plunger several determined twists.
 The cup edges grinding into the pipe walls adds extra prying action to help knock loose stuck gunk.

 Release the plunger to see if desired gurgling sounds or water level reductions indicate regained flow.
-Repeat focused plunge-twist sequences as needed until hopeful signs show the obstruction dislodged at least partly downstream.
+Repeat focused plunge-twist sequences until hopeful signs show the obstruction dislodged at least partly downstream.

 Tips for Improving Plunger Suction